 Many Asian cultures are predominantly influenced by Buddhism, Taoism, and Shintoism.
 Buddhism is based on the life and teachings of Siddhartha Gautama, who is believed to have founded Buddhism more than 2,500 years ago.
+Buddhism is the fourth largest religion worldwide, after Islam, Christianity, and Hinduism [270].
+Unlike many of the other religions, Buddhism is not theistic [270].
 The crux of Buddhist spiritual beliefs are manifested in the Four Noble Truths [105]: